machinetranslate/machinetranslate.org/quality/quality-estimation.md

 ### Internal systems

-More companies have researched and launched quality estimation internally.
+More companies have researched or launched quality estimation internally.
 They do not provide quality estimation to others.
 - Amazon
 - Microsoft
 - Transperfect
 - Unbabel
 - VMware
 - eBay
+- SAP
 - Facebook AI Research
 - MusixMatch
 - Wayfair